Locally-APN Binomials with Low Boomerang Uniformity in Odd Characteristic: Conclusion

 It should be noted that Table~\ref{table_r} does not exhaust all APN power functions with $\gcd(r,q-1)=2$.
 Preliminary experiments suggest that $D_{00}(b)\le1$ may also hold for some additional exponents, which we plan to investigate in future work.
 We also plan to further explore how this idea can be extended in future work.

-\textbf{Acknowledgements} : This work was supported by the National Research Foundation of Korea (NRF) grant funded by the Korea government (MSIT) (No. 2021R1C1C2003888).
-Soonhak Kwon was supported by Basic Science Research Program through the National Research Foundation of Korea(NRF) funded by the Ministry of Education (No. RS-2019-NR040081).
+\textbf{Acknowledgements}: The authors would like to thank the anonymous reviewers for their kind comments and valuable suggestions.
+This work was supported by the National Research Foundation of Korea (NRF) grant funded by the Korea government (MSIT) (No. RS-2021-NR061794).
+Soonhak Kwon was supported by Basic Science Research Program through the National Research Foundation of Korea (NRF) funded by the Ministry of Education (No. RS-2019-NR040081).